menu

 }

-There are a lot of root cloaking apps available that can hide the root status of an Android device so that other apps won't be able to detect if the device is rooted or not.
-We can list all the packages and search for the commonly used root cloaking apps.
+There are many root-cloaking apps available that can hide an Android device's root status so that other apps cannot detect whether it is rooted.
+We can list all the packages and search for the commonly used root-cloaking apps.

-Below code is an example of code that can detect root cloaking apps installed on the device.
+The code below is an example that can detect root-cloaking apps installed on the device.

 public static final String[] knownRootCloakingPackages =